 5. Relax & Be Yourself

-When someone tells you to relax, the last thing you feel is relaxed.
+When someone tells you to relax, the last thing you feel is relaxed, and it is easy to understand why many salespeople suffer from call reluctance.
 But seriously, if you come across as human and likable, then you are halfway there.
 No one wants to hear from a stranger who sounds like a robot or is riddled with fear.

 Here are some tips that help: